Jia Hongsheng

-Life and career
+Early life and career

 Jia was born on 19 March 1967 in Siping, Jilin, to Jia Fengsen and Chai Xiuling, both retired theater actors from northeast China.
 He had a younger sister, Wang Tong.

 Jia graduated from the Central Academy of Drama in Beijing in 1989, and soon gained fame in the late 1980s and early 1990s as an actor in films such as The Case of the Silver Snake and A Woman from North Shaanxi.
 While rehearsing for a stageplay titled Kiss of the Spider Woman (also directed by Zhang Yang) in the fall of 1992, Jia first became exposed to marijuana and eventually became addicted, while also occasionally using heroin.
 Then, in 1995, after filming Weekend Lover, Jia quit acting completely and lived off his younger sister Wang Tong.
 He was also an avid fan of The Beatles, listening to their music obsessively and began to fantasize himself as the son of the Beatles' lead singer, John Lennon.

 In late 1995, his parents decided to move to Beijing in order to help their son quit drugs.
 Wang Tong also came back to live with her parents and brother in the same apartment.
 Several efforts made by his parents to penetrate their son's inner world were met with indifference, sometimes even hostility.
 Over time, however, Jia began to open up.
 He started to take regular walks with his father, usually buying a bottle or two of beer along the way.
 Jia Fengsen also bought his son cassette tapes by The Beatles.